-Other efforts connected with improvement of safety regarding radioactive waste and spent fuel management can be divided into following branches:
+Efforts connected with improvement of safety regarding radioactive waste and spent fuel management can be divided into following branches:

-- strengthening capacities in staff and resources to provide effective and safe management of RW and SNF; - working for the implementation in Poland of an open fuel cycle while observing global trends and achievements of science in the reprocessing of spent fuel, and, if necessary, introducing appropriate changes in the proposed solutions; - participation of Polish institutions and research centres in the ongoing research on issues relating to radioactive waste management; - observation of trends for the use of MOX fuel: - establishing a permanent international cooperation in the field of radioactive waste management; - monitoring initiatives that may result in the construction of a common regional repository; - developing research program on the management of radioactive waste and spent nuclear fuel - changing in funding mechanism to provide adequate financial resources and control over them to support safety of radioactive waste and spent nuclear fuel management originated from nuclear power plant.
+- continuation and intensification of works connected with siting and construction of new radioactive waste repository to take over the duties of Różan repository; - preparation for safety closure of Różan repository; - exportation of existing spent fuel from Polish research reactors to Russian Federation; - preparation for nuclear power programme implementation in Poland modification of the rules of conduct of the management of radioactive waste and spent nuclear fuel and decommissioning; - strengthening capacities in staff and resources to provide effective and safe management of RW and SNF; - selection the site for deep geological repository including SGP results and site selection for Polish Underground Research Laboratory; - working for the implementation in Poland of an open fuel cycle while observing global trends and achievements of science in the reprocessing of spent fuel, and, if necessary, introducing appropriate changes in the proposed solutions; - participation of Polish institutions and research centers in the ongoing research on issues relating to radioactive waste management; - observation of trends for the use of MOX fuel; - establishing a permanent international cooperation in the field of radioactive waste management; - monitoring initiatives that may result in the construction of a common regional repository; - developing research program on the management of radioactive waste and spent nuclear fuel.

 All these areas have many interdependences and final decisions in each case will be influenced by outcomes of other projects.
-As it was mentioned in "Section A", Minister of Energy was obliged by Atomic Law to prepare and send to EU Commission by the August 2015 national strategy regarding radioactive waste management and spent fuel management, which will take into account all relevant issues including embarking on nuclear power program.
-More detailed information upon works being held so far in the frames of the strategy is given in the Annex II.
+As it was mentioned in "Section A", Minister of Economy was obliged by Atomic Law to prepare and send to EU Commission by the August 2015 national strategy regarding radioactive waste management and spent fuel management, which will take into account all relevant issues including embarking on nuclear power program.
+More detailed information upon works being held so far in the frames of the strategy preparation is given in the Annex 2.